 I began to research other options which led me to purchase my Jora JK270 compost tumbler.
 While Joraform offers a few different sizes of tumblers, I chose the 70-gallon option which equates to about 9.5 cubic feet.
 This size falls roughly in the middle and was the perfect size considering the amount of compost that I wanted to generate.

 Pros of the Jora Tumbler

-One of the biggest benefits of the Jora JK270 compost tumbler was its dual chamber design.
-This allows you to keep adding materials to one bin while the other bin is maturing so you can have quality compost at regular intervals.
+One of the biggest benefits of this particular model of Jora compost tumbler is its dual chamber design.
+This allows you to keep adding materials to one compost bin while the other bin is maturing so you can have quality compost at regular intervals.
 This is a huge benefit over other composters with just a single bin.